krupeshrved/krupeshrved.github.io/index.markdown

 ## Summary

 - Accomplished Technology & Product professional with over 7 years of diverse experience across 4 continents (US/EU/MEA/APAC)
-- Proven track record of developing utting-edge products to deliver customers in Hi-tech & Fintech Space
+- Proven track record of developing cutting-edge products to deliver customers in Hi-tech & Fintech Space
 - Currently part of Mastercard's Global Leadership Development Program (MGDP) for MBA B-School Graduates
 - Graduated with an MBA from IIMA's One-Year Full-Time Residential Program for Executives (PGPX Class of 2021)